tcarland/spark-hs-chart/README.md

 |  s3secretKey   | The S3 Secret Key |

 - *s3endpoint* in the format of `https://minio.minio.svc.cluster.local:443`
-- *s3logDirectory* defines the bucket path, which should be a path at least one level below the root. ie. `s3a://spark/spark-logs`
+- *s3logDirectory* defines the bucket path, which defaults to `s3a://spark/spark-logs`
 - Additional values for TLS is described in this [section](#configuring-tls)

 <br>